-Through March 31, 2007, VMware had 32.5 million shares of Class A common stock and 300.0 million shares of Class B common stock outstanding.
-There is no difference between basic and diluted earnings per share because there were no outstanding options to purchase shares of VMware common stock or other potentially dilutive securities outstanding.
+Prior to the completion of the IPO, VMware had 32.5 million shares of Class A common stock and 300.0 million shares of Class B common stock outstanding.
+There is no difference between basic and diluted earnings per share because there were no outstanding options to purchase shares of VMware common stock or other potentially dilutive securities outstanding prior to the offering.
 For purposes of calculating earnings per share, the Company uses the two-class method.
 Because both classes share the same rights in dividends, basic and diluted earnings per share was the same for both classes.
 In connection with the IPO, eligible employees will be offered the right to exchange equity instruments held in EMC's common stock for equity instruments of VMware's common stock, and certain employees will be awarded stock option grants to purchase shares of VMware's common stock.